thomasabishop/eolas/Hardware/CPU/CPU_architecture.md

 # CPU architecture

+At the core of a computer sits the Central Processing Unit.
+This is the assembly of chips that execute all computation.
+Instructions are passed to the CPU along the data bus part of the system bus from the memory.
+The [kernel](/Operating_Systems/The_Kernel.md), also residing in memory sequences and schedules the sending of data to the CPU and manages requests from the CPU for data in memory.
 The CPU comprises three core components:

 - Registers (a form of memory that are positioned on the same chip as the CPU )